The first time your agent triggers an incident, “cool demo” stops being a strategy

 return tool_runtime.execute(tool_name, payload)

-- Structured I/O: JSON schemas for tool inputs/outputs; no free-form tool calling.
+- Structured I/O: JSON schemas for tool inputs/outputs; avoid free-form tool invocation.

-- Confidence routing: Low-confidence goes to humans with a concise trace and citations.
+- Confidence routing: Uncertain tasks go to humans with a short trace and citations, not a wall of rationalization.

-- Continuous evals: Nightly regressions on a frozen dataset; weekly adversarial tests.
+- Continuous evals: Scheduled replays on a frozen dataset plus regular adversarial probes.

 - Blast-radius controls: Rate limits, tenant isolation, and per-workflow kill switches.

-Once this platform exists, building a new agent becomes closer to adding a new service: define tools, define gates, add evals, ship a canary.
-That’s when speed actually compounds.
+Once this platform exists, shipping a new agent feels like shipping a new service: define tools, define gates, add evals, canary, then widen.
+That’s the point where “agent velocity” becomes real and repeatable.